Fixed-gear bikes (“fixies”) are incredibly polarizing.

 Personally, I’m skeptical, since a manual transmission doesn’t stay in one gear and push back at you if you try to slow down…but I digress.

-What about riding a fixie on gravel or off-road?
+3. Should you ride a fixie on gravel or off-road?

 You certainly can ride a fixie on gravel or even mellow trails, but it’s not easy.
 You’ll need a lower gear to increase torque for climbs.
 The bumpiness makes clipless pedals or toe clips even more essential.
 One advantage is there’s no derailleur to fall victim to mud and grime!